BurntSushi/termcolor/README.md

   of search results, searching multiple patterns, highlighting matches with color and full Unicode support.
 Unlike GNU grep, `ripgrep` stays fast while supporting Unicode (which is always on).
+* `ripgrep` supports searching files in text encodings other than UTF-8, such as UTF-16, latin-1, GBK, EUC-JP, Shift_JIS and more.
+(Some support for automatically detecting UTF-16 is provided.
+Other text encodings must be specifically specified with the `-E/--encoding` flag.)

 In other words, use `ripgrep` if you like speed, filtering by default, fewer bugs and Unicode support.